Nitroglycerin: Instability and desensitization

 Chemically "desensitizing" nitroglycerin is possible to a point where it can be considered about as "safe" as modern high explosives, such as by the addition of ethanol, acetone, or dinitrotoluene.
-The nitroglycerin may have to be extracted from the desensitizer chemical to restore its effectiveness before use, for example by adding water to draw off ethanol used as a desensitizer.
+The nitroglycerin may have to be extracted from the desensitizer chemical to restore its effectiveness before use, for example, by adding water to draw off ethanol used as a desensitizer.

 Detonation

+When nitroglycerin explodes, the products after cooling are given by: